SashaBorisov/SafeHandle/README.md

 # SafeHandle

-It is Modern C++ header only library for Win32.
+It is Modern C++ header-only library for Win32.
 It designed to be safe and lightweight.

 ## License